 Arapahoe Basin, Colorado

 Arapahoe Basin, affectionately known as A-Basin, is often one of the first North America ski resorts to open and one of the last to close.
-As such, Arapahoe Basin has the longest ski season in Colorado.
-It’s not unusual for skiing and snowboarding to continue into June and beyond.
-Arapahoe Basin isn’t called “The Legend” for nothing.
-Late spring sees some great events, from A-Basin’s spring concert series to Festival of the Brewpubs, and more.
+It’s not unusual for skiing and snowboarding to continue into June and beyond, as A-Basin often boasts the longest ski season in Colorado.
+Late spring sees some great events, from A-Basin’s spring concert series to the Festival of the Brewpubs and more.
+Make sure you don’t miss the Beach, a section of the Early Riser parking lot, which is the place to be between runs to enjoy snacks, drinks, and sunshine with friends and other fellow skiers.

 Breckenridge, Colorado